 Bluff Falls, Victoria

-Victoria’s northern border has a bounty of fodder for your holiday itineraries.
+Victoria’s northern border has a bounty of tucked-away places to put on your holiday itinerary.
 One of these places to discover is Bluff Falls, located within Burrowa Pine Mountain National Park.
-The waterfall cascades down the Burrowa Plateau and Cudgewa Bluff – both centrepieces of the national park.
-Mary Melis loves Bluff Falls because “it’s easy to get to, peaceful, beautiful, and hidden away in a rural area of Victoria… The kids used to love playing under the falls.”
+The waterfall cascades down the Burrowa Plateau and Cudgewa Bluff — both centrepieces of the national park.

 The best way to view the secluded waterfall is by taking a walk along the four-kilometre Bluff Falls Nature Walk.
 It hugs Bluff Creek and offers views of native plants, birds, and mammals before reaching the base of the gorgeous Falls.
-It’s possible to visit Bluff Falls and Burrowa Pine Mountain National Park on a day trip from Albury, but you can enjoy it to the fullest is by staying a couple nights at one of the park’s campgrounds.
+It’s possible to visit Bluff Falls and Burrowa Pine Mountain National Park on a day trip from Albury, but you can enjoy it to the fullest by bringing a tent or hiring a motorhome and staying a couple of nights at one of the park’s campgrounds.

 Bluff Falls is only one of the many secret locations within Burrowa Pine Mountain National Park.
 Some other ones to put on the bucket list include: